 Again, President’s Day week is an exception to the seasonal rates, as hotel prices spike for that week, too.
-In case it’s not already abundantly clear, unless you’re visiting for the Princess Marathon or getting time off for President’s Day, you really should avoid that week.
+In case it’s not already abundantly clear, unless you’re getting time off for President’s Day, you really should avoid that week.
 If you’re booking a February stay at a Disney resort-hotel, you can decide for yourself which hotel might be best by reading our Walt Disney World Hotel Reviews.

 Overall, we have had some really great experiences at Walt Disney World in February.
 Low to moderate crowds for most of the month, temperate weather, the parks looking good, and cheaper prices all make it a winner in our book.
 February (again, minus the confluence of Presidents’ Day, Mardi Gras, and the runDisney race) feels like the early year sweet spot between the holiday hangover of January and the Spring Break season of March.

 Think of February as this time of year’s September (another of our favorite times to visit for similar reasons), except without quite as much humidity.
 Unlike September, there is a huge mid-month spike in February crowds, but the rest of the month–before and after that–should be fantastic.
-While we prefer the beginning of the month, February is great at the very end of the month (overlapping with the following month, in both cases), when the weather starts to improve and crowds remain low.
+While we prefer the beginning of the month, February is great at the very end of the month overlapping with the beginning of March, when the weather starts to improve and crowds remain low.